-The Nebraska Association of County Extension Boards (NACEB) is comprised of 550+ members who serve as local stakeholders, connected with neighbors and community leaders, that provide continuous feedback to faculty and staff.
+In 2018, Nebraska Extension launched an Extension Strategic Priorities planning process.
+Nebraska Extension engaged in a process with faculty and stakeholders to determine future priority issues.
+This design-thinking process was used to focus on innovative initiatives that influenced programmatic outcomes.
+This process is augmented by input from our local partner in all 93 counties, the Nebraska Association of County Extension Boards (NACEB), an organization comprised of 550+ members who serve as local stakeholders, connected with neighbors and community leaders, that provide continuous feedback to faculty and staff.

 Extension is a partner with the 1994 land-grant institutions in our state.
 Extension and the Nebraska Indian Community College (NICC) have had a continuous partnership to support the implementation and management of tribal college extension programs in three different NICC communities.
-IANR extension faculty who work routinely with the tribal colleges serve as a conduit to move content and planning information between these entities.
+IANR extension faculty and staff who work routinely with the tribal colleges serve as a conduit to move content and planning information between these entities.
 Research opportunities are also being explored with these colleges.